seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

 end
 ```

-To execute this test against your Azure instace, run the following command.
+To execute this test against your Azure instance, run the following command.

 ```
 inspc exec .